-These easy baked panko pork chops are packed with flavor despite only a handful of ingredients.
-Made with boneless pork chops and a crispy panko breadcrumb and herb topping, this is a delicious and quick weeknight dinner recipe.
+These easy baked panko pork chops are packed with flavor despite having few ingredients.
+Made with boneless pork chops and a crispy panko breadcrumb and herb topping, it’s a delicious and quick weeknight dinner recipe.

 This post has been sponsored by Collective Bias, Inc.

 So, when Smithfield® gave me the challenge of coming up with a simple dinner recipe featuring their Smithfield All Natural Boneless Pork Chops, I was ALL IN!

 I also was excited for the opportunity to create these easy, yummy panko pork chops that can be whipped up any night of the week in 30 minutes or less.